git-bruh/invidious-viewer/README.md

 # invidious-viewer
-Simple python application to watch YouTube videos through the <a href="https://github.com/iv-org/invidious">Invidious</a> API.
+Python application to watch YouTube videos through the <a href="https://github.com/iv-org/invidious">Invidious</a> API.

 # Usage
 Clone the repository